-The GraphDB provides graph query languages (GraphQL, SPARQL) for inquiring graph data.
+GraphDB provides graph query languages (GraphQL, SPARQL) for inquiring graph data.
 SPARQL Endpoint is the W3C’s standard protocol to access the REST-based knowledge graph data set.
-SPARQL is the standard RDF-based graph data query language used for interacting with RDF-based graph database, and SPARQL updates are provided through SPARQL1.1 support.
+SPARQL is the standard RDF-based graph data query language used for interacting with RDF-based graph databases.
+SPARQL updates are provided through SPARQL1.1 support.

 The REST-based SPARQL Endpoint provides the following HTTP protocol.
-The parameters for requests and responses according to the SPARQL’s query type are provided, and generally RDF/XML and RDF/JSON types are the most frequently used.
+The parameters for requests and responses according to the SPARQL’s query type are provided.
+In general, RDF/XML and RDF/JSON types are the most frequently used.